 The abstracts that scored in the top 5% that were submitted to the symposium by CSA members are eligible for consideration to the Betty Kirke Research Award.
 The winning recipient, as evaluated by three reviewers, guided by the rubric, will be notified prior to the conference.

-The form for submitting extended proposals will be sent to eligible applicants in mid-December, 2023.
+An invitation to submit an extended proposal will be sent to eligible applicants in mid-December, 2024.

-The Abstract Submittal/Application Deadline for the Annual Meeting is October 15, 2023.
-By mid-December, 2023, the submitters of abstracts that score in the top 5% will be notified to submit additional materials with a deadline of January 15, 2024.
-The committee will make the final selection and send notifications by February 15, 2024.
+The Abstract Submittal/Application Deadline for the Annual Meeting is October 1, 2024.
+By December 15, 2024, the submitters of abstracts that score in the top 5% will be notified to submit additional materials with a deadline of January 15, 2025.
+The committee will make the final selection and send notifications in mid-February, 2025.
 The certificate, honorarium, and travel stipend will be presented at the symposium.

 Tina Bates